|View the Staff Report here||View the Presentation here|

-Project Description: The NESAP is a proposal to annex approximately 4,115 acres of land within the City's Sphere of Influence.
-The entirety of the NESAP will include the development of a project specific plan, a General Plan Amendment, Zoning Map Amendment, Etiwanda North Specific Plan Amendment, and all related environmental documentation.
-Initial design considerations maintain the northerly 2,915 acres as a “conservation priority area”, and approximately 1,200 acres of “development priority area” in the southerly portion generally located between Milliken Avenue and Day Creek Avenue, north of Banyan Street.
-Early concepts for the development priority area include a mix of residential product types, a central commercial “town center” with neighborhood retail and restaurants, and public uses and amenities arranged in a compact and walkable land use pattern that would encourage active living.
+The North Eastern Sphere Annexation Proposal, or NESAP area, extends from Haven Avenue, easterly to the City's boundary with Fontana, and from the northerly City limits to the National Forest boundary.
+The NESAP area contains a total of 4,388 acres, including 300 acres already within City limits and 4,088 acres in the City's Sphere of Influence.
+This will include the development of a Specific Plan, General Plan Amendment, Zoning Map Amendment, Etiwanda North Specific Plan Amendment, and all related environmental documentation.
+Initial NESAP considerations propose maintaining the northerly 3,176 acres as “conservation priority area”, and approximately 1,212 acres as “development priority area” in the southerly portion generally located between Milliken Avenue and Day Creek Avenue, north of Banyan Street.